 Healthcare institutes that deal with patients’ protected health information (PHI) MUST follow the HIPAA compliance through strict security measures.
 Anyone who is treating the patient, dealing with patient’s payments, operations in the healthcare institute, along with the business associated with access to patient records, or assists treatment, payment or services, must meet the HIPAA compliance.
 Even the contractors and subcontractors or any business associate with healthcare organizations must also follow HIPAA compliance.

 Every entity associated with the healthcare business with access to a patient’s Personal Health Information must ensure the data’s administrative, technical, and physical safeguard.
 HIPAA has specific requirements that address the guidelines to follow for the security of PHI.
 In case of a breach, an investigation takes place to identify the cause of the breach.
 These requirements are further explained below:

 The HIPAA Privacy Rule

 The HIPAA Privacy Rule was enacted in 2003.
-It applies to all healthcare institutes, along with the providers of healthcare plans (including employers), healthcare clearinghouses, and all the business associates with the healthcare industry.
+It applies to all healthcare institutes, healthcare providers of healthcare plans (including employers), healthcare clearinghouses, and all business associates with the healthcare industry.
 The Privacy Rule sets limits and conditions to the use and disclosure of PHI.
 The law gives the patient full right over their health information, including the right to obtain a copy of their PHI and change or update it, if required.

 Every healthcare organization is bound to respond to the request within 30 days.
 Proper consent should be taken from patients through 'Notices of Privacy Practices' (NPPs) in circumstances under which their data will be used or disclosed to outsiders.